Nilp-amin/tum_robocup/README.md

 To find information about the training of the network and associated files, it is located at object_detection_world/scripts/training.
 There is a seperate readme file: [TrainingReadme](./object_detection_world/scripts/training/Readme.md)

 ## Tasks
-1. Nilp - Object Manipulation
+1. Nilp - Object manipulation
 2. Nikolas - Object detection
 3. Sahil - Task planning